Kashish-dev-101/Video-Player/README.md

-# Video Player using Video.js
+# Video Player using Video.js and ImageKit

 This project is a sample Video.js based streaming player used to test and demonstrate playback for